-You also can change preset Nest temperatures on the app.
-From the home screen, find your Thermostat before selecting Settings.
-Once there, press Temperature Preferences and then Temperature Presets.
-The display will show your preferred Comfort, Eco and Sleep temperatures.
-Choose the appropriate setting to change the temperature for that preset.
+The preset temperatures on your Nest can also be changed from the app.
+From the home screen, find your Thermostat and then select Settings.
+Once there, select Temperature Preferences and then Temperature Presets.
+Current presets for Comfort, Eco and Sleep modes will be displayed.
+Select one of these options to change the temperature for that preset.

 There are two ways you can set up a schedule on your Nest:

-- Quick Schedule: A Quick Schedule will be based on the national average schedule for energy efficiency.
-When you are setting up your Nest, the Google Home app enables you to set the temperature with a schedule.
+- Quick Schedule: A Quick Schedule will be based on the national average schedule for more energy-efficient use.
+As you complete your Nest's setup process, the Google Home app allows you to change the temperature with a schedule.
 If you select this feature, it presents a preset schedule for you to customize as you wish.
-After you've made all your choices, that’s the schedule it uses.
+Once setup is complete, that’s the schedule it uses.

-To make tweaks or changes to your current schedule, open the Google Home app, select Thermostat and then tap on Schedules.
-You can then pick the day of the week that you want to add a temperature.
+For anyone wanting to edit their schedule, open the Google Home app, select Thermostat and then tap on Schedules.
+Choose the day of the week where you want to make changes.
 After the day is selected, tap Add and select the preset you want.
 Finally, select Time before touching and dragging the numbers to change the time.
-Select Done to save changes.
+The changes won't save unless you select Done.

 10. How to Set a Temperature Range on a Nest Thermostat